SleepinMoss/artificial-incoherence/README.md

 4. Then, you run:
    python3 main.py
 5. Finally you can just talk to whatever thing i just made here!
 Enjoy your conversation!

+Also, you can just delete everything in the pattern.json file, but make sure you leave {}.
+And it will learn to imitate the way you talk using something called markov-chain